ISS-IS02PT/PRS-PM-ISY5002-GROUP5/SystemCode/setup-git/README.md

 ```

 ## 4. Using git
+- Work on local branch for experiments, random code
-- We will be commiting to 'Develop' branch only
+- We will be commiting to 'Develop' branch only, when you have a good result, and organized code
 - Merging to 'Master' branch will be done via Pull Request

 ```bash